 To the best of our knowledge, Truthy is the first complete social media observatory in terms of functionality and interface.
-VisPolitics [150], TwitInfo [141], and Ripples [123] are similar analysis systems that generate visualizations about different aspects of social media network, but do not provide a rich set of statistics and derived data as Truthy does.
+VisPolitics [155], TwitInfo [146], and Ripples [126] are similar analysis systems that generate visualizations about different aspects of social media network, but do not provide a rich set of statistics and derived data as Truthy does.
 Meanwhile, many query patterns and analysis components defined by Truthy are generally useful for constructing the functionality of these systems.
 For example, similar queries can be used to generate the ‘repost network’ in Ripples, or support searching of topic keywords and URL counting in TwitInfo.
-Commercial entities such as PeopleBrowsr [114], Datasift [50], and SocialFlow [129] provide consulting services to their customers through analytics over social media data, but they don’t expose their raw data or results to the public for research purposes.
-Padmanabhan et al. presented FluMapper [110], an interactive map-based interface for flu-risk analysis using near real-time processing of social updates collected from the Twitter streaming API.
-FluMapper applies a set of advanced technologies, including NoSQL database (MongoDB [103]), GPU processing, and flow mapping, to support its data collection, processing, and visualization modules.
+Commercial entities such as PeopleBrowsr [116], Datasift [50], and SocialFlow [133] provide consulting services to their customers through analytics over social media data, but they don’t expose their raw data or results to the public for research purposes.
+Padmanabhan et al. presented FluMapper [112], an interactive map-based interface for flu-risk analysis using near real-time processing of social updates collected from the Twitter streaming API.
+FluMapper applies a set of advanced technologies, including NoSQL database (MongoDB [105]), GPU processing, and flow mapping, to support its data collection, processing, and visualization modules.

-Although these systems demonstrate a broad scope of applications social media data analysis, none of them has done an in-depth investigation about the fundamental research challenges from the perspective of distributed systems.
-On the other hand, many Big Data processing tools have been developed in the last decade, including Hadoop [19], HBase [20], Twister [59], and Spark [161], but it is still unclear what kind of extensions and combinations of these tools are necessary for handling the special case of social media data.
+Although these systems demonstrate a broad scope of applications involvingin social media data, none of them has done an in-depth investigation about the fundamental research challenges from the perspective of distributed systems.
+On the other hand, many Big Data tools have been developed in the past, including storage systems such as Hadoop Distributed File System (HDFS) [132] and HBase [19], along with various processing tools as illustrated in Figure 1-4.
+Specifically, Hadoop [19] provides an easy to use MapReduce [53] programming interface to support single-pass parallel processing of Big Data, and automatically handles issues such as locality-aware task scheduling, failure recovery, and intermediate data transmission at the platform level.
+Beyond this, frameworks such as Twister [60] and Spark [166] are specially optimized for iterative computation that can be described with a MapReduce model.
+For iterative algorithms over graph data, frameworks such as Giraph [17] and Harp [169] can directly support data abstraction in the form of nodes and edges in graphs.
+To enable efficient queries over large-scale datasets, systems such as Power Drill [75], Pig [23], and Hive [20] were developed with original support for high-level query languages.
+Finally, to support distributed parallel processing of streaming data, stream processing engines such as S4 [108] and Storm [25] have been proposed.
+Despite the richness and variaty of all these existing systems, it is still unclear what extensions and combinations of them are necessary for handling the new characteristics of Big Data problems, as represented by social media data analysis.
 This dissertation tries to bridge the gap between these two sides, and we start by studying the specific research challenges.